gitlabhq/gitlab-runner/docs/install/linux-repository.md

    ```

    NOTE:
-   In GitLab 14.7 and later, a FIPS 140-2 compliant version of GitLab Runner is
+   A FIPS 140-2 compliant version of GitLab Runner is
    available for RHEL distributions.
 You can install this version by using
    `gitlab-runner-fips` as the package name, instead of `gitlab-runner`.